paolomonella/ursus/documentation.md

 the "lint" software will also verify that there is a line of the GToS with value "um" in column "Graphemes".
 If it is not the case, it will warn the encoder.
 [Ipotesi: si potrebbe abolire il caso 2 se si usano un sacco di caratteri Unicode, però `<g>` è utile quando il valore alfabetico di un grafema (abbreviazione) non è standard]

-Note that some graphemes in the GToS do not have an alphabetic meaning: these are the "paragraphematic" signs, such as punctuation.
+Note that some graphemes in the GToS do not have an alphabetic meaning: these are "paragraphematic" signs, such as punctuation.

 ## Other elements belonging to the graphemic layer

-In addition to cases 1 and 2 above, the following also belong to the graphemic layer:
+In addition, the following also belongs to the graphemic layer:

 1.  '_' Unicode character, representing the space between words
-	- Note: at this point, I'm not using it but a simple Unicode space ' ' tagged as `<pc ana="space"> </pc>`
+	- Note: at this point, I'm not using '_' but a simple Unicode space ' ' tagged as `<pc ana="space"> </pc>`
 	- Note: this is problematic.
 Does it belong to the graphic or to the graphemic layer?
-		It's probably a paragraphematic sign, just like punctuation
+		- It's probably a paragraphematic sign, just like punctuation

 [TBA]